rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

 # YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis
-This project uses YOLOv5 to detect hyperbolas in Ground Penetrating Radar (GPR) images, enabling automated identification of buried objects.
-The pipeline includes data preprocessing, training, evaluation, and visualization for efficient subsurface analysis.
+Objective - This project uses YOLOv5 to detect hyperbolas in Ground Penetrating Radar (GPR) images, enabling automated identification of buried objects.
+Traditional GPR analysis is time-consuming and often subjective, with results varying from expert to expert.
+By automating the detection of subsurface features like utilities or voids, this system improves consistency, speeds up decision-making, and minimizes human error.
+The model can be integrated into real-time field analysis tools for applications in construction, archaeology, and geotechnical surveys—leading to cost savings, enhanced safety, and more efficient underground investigations.

+## Methodology : The pipeline includes data preprocessing, training, evaluation, and visualization for efficient subsurface analysis.
 Only the core coding steps are described here, with detailed explanations provided for each.

 ## STEP 1.
 Dataset Description
 Used 241 stimulated Ground Penetrating Radar (GPR) images.